jakubriegel/PUTflap/readme.md

 Task can be done with _[CLI](#cli)_ or automated with _[smart](#smart)_.

+Application is usable, although some features are still missing.
+Contribution is open, but as it is university project, further consultation with maintainers is urged.
+More: [development](#development) and [credits](#credits)

 ## features
 The aim of this project is to support full JFLAP functionality from command line.